developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 _The User Mode screen with XXL icons_. -->
 * **[Battery and Wi-Fi Quick View](../setup#batteryandwifiquickview) -** displays real-time status of the device battery and Wi-Fi signal on a single screen.

-* **Support for the Zebra WT6000 -** wearable computer running Android 5.0 Lollipop (see [Lollipop Support Notes](#lollipopsupportnotes).
+* **Support for the [Zebra WT6000](https://www.zebra.com/us/en/products/mobile-computers/wearable-computers/wt6000.html) -** wearable computer running Android 5.0 Lollipop.
+(See important [Lollipop Support Notes](#androidlollipopnotes), below.)

 * **[App Icon Label Text Color](../settings#iconlabeltextcolor) -** is now white on a transparent background to improve readability.

 > To implement these features, [download Enterprise Home Screen 2.4](https://portal.motorolasolutions.com/Support/US-EN/Resolution?solutionId=100676&redirectForm=search&searchQuery=%3FsearchType%3Dsimple%26searchTerm%3Denterprise%20home%20screen).

->**End of Support for Android Jelly Bean devices -** Support for Zebra devices running Android Jelly Bean will end with EHS 2.4.
-Zebra will continue to support devices running EHS 2.4 and previous versions through its Support Central customer portal.

 ------

 #### Android Lollipop Notes

-* **Status Bar Pull-down behavior has changed**.
-A new feature in [UI Manager](/mx/uimgr) allows the Status Bar (referred there as the Notification Pulldown) to be disabled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
+* **[Status Bar Pull-down](../settings#disablestatusbarpulldown) behavior has changed**.
+A new feature in [UI Manager](/mx/uimgr) allows Status Bar Pull-down (referred to there as Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
+This applies only to devices with MX 6.0 and higher, which is for Lollipop and later.

 * **Android L retains the Recent Apps list after device reboot**.
 If this poses a security risk, the list can be cleared using [App Manager](/mx/appmgr) through EMDK, StageNow or a third-party MDM system.
 For more information, see [Security Notes](../features#securitynotes) in the Advanced Features section.

-* **[Kiosk Mode](../features#kioskmode) should not be used with Screen Pinning**, the single-app feature in Android L that works in much the same way.
-A prompt will appear if Kiosk Mode is selected without first disabling Screen Pinning.
+* **[Kiosk Mode](../features#kioskmode) should not be used with Screen Pinning**, a feature in Android L that works in much the same way.
+A warning prompt will appear if Kiosk Mode is selected without first disabling Screen Pinning.

-In Android L devices, Device orientation can be changed through quick settings panel.
-By default EHS does not set an Orientation; uses the system default.
-But if an Orientation is set in EHS, it cannot be further configured through Quick Settings panel.
-For example when EHS Admin has set the orientation to landscape through EHS and handed over the device to a normal User, then even though the User wants to change it to AutoRotate via quick settings panel (this shortcut is a feature in Lollipop) it’s not doable. "

-In Android Lollipop devices, "Bypass Keyguard" feature does not bypass the key guard or the lock screen after a device reboot .
-(Ed, we don't have a solution currently even via StageNow/EMDK  for this issue. so we don't talk about any solution here other than giving the isssue. the issue is there only in Lollipop.
-Issue is NOT there in Jellybean or kitkat)
+* **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to lock screen after an Android L device is rebooted**.
+This feature works normally on devices running Kitkat and Jelly Bean.

+* **Android L allows [screen orientation](../settings#orientation) to be changed through the Quick Settings panel** as long as EHS uses the system settings (the default setting).
+If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to set the orientation manually.

+> WAITING FOR INFORMATION:

 EHS Disable Status bar Pull-down feature does not support in devices with Android Lollipop and above.
 Deprecated EHS feature starting from Lollipop.
 Instead use UI Manager feature in stageNow/EMDK to disable  status bar pull down.
 Better to mention in launhpad as well.
 (FYI: the feature works fie in all JB and KK devcies)